Random Multiplexing: Power Allocation

 where $\bm{\Sigma}_P = \diag\{\sqrt{p_1}, \cdots\!, \sqrt{p_N}\}$ is a diagonal matrix to be optimized, and $\bm{V}_P$ is an arbitrary unitary matrix.
 For simplicity, and without loss of generality, we can set $\bm{V}_P = \bm{I}$ so that

-\end{theorem} \begin{IEEEproof} In \cite{EST-EQ}, it was proven that \eqref{Eqn:P_VS} is the optimal form of $\bm{P}$ for minimizing $P_{\rm sum}$ under a given MAP BER.
-In contrast, we show that \eqref{Eqn:P_VS} is the optimal form of $\bm{P}$ for both minimizing the MAP BER and maximizing the constrained capacity under a given $P_{\rm sum}$.
+\end{theorem} \begin{IEEEproof} In \cite{EST-EQ}, it was proven that \eqref{Eqn:P_VS} is optimal for minimizing $P_{\rm sum}$ under a given MAP BER.
+We show that \eqref{Eqn:P_VS} is optimal for both minimizing the MAP BER and maximizing the constrained capacity under a given $P_{\rm sum}$.
 Our proof employs an intermediate result in their proof.
 See Appendix \ref{App:Opt_P} for details. \end{IEEEproof}

 Following Theorem \ref{The:Opt_P}, we reformulate \eqref{Eqn:GPA} as